 Sign up for The Brief, our daily newsletter that keeps readers up to speed on the most essential Texas news.

-The highly contagious omicron variant of COVID-19 continues to send hundreds of unvaccinated Texans to the hospital with serious illness every day, putting those facilities under enormous pressure to find room for new patients.
+The COVID-19 virus continues to send unvaccinated Texans to the hospital with serious illness every day, putting those facilities under enormous pressure to find room for new patients.

-After peaking in August due to the delta COVID-19 variant, the number of hospitals reporting full ICU units declined in the fall but is now beginning to increase again.
+After increasing in January due to the COVID-19 omicron variant, the number of hospitals reporting full ICU units started to decline again after falling short of the August peak.

 Every Monday, hospitals in Texas report their current ICU bed capacity to the U.S. Department of Health and Human Services.
-Here is the latest situation Friday, Dec.
-31 to Thursday, Jan.
-6:
+Here is the situation between Friday, March 11, and Thursday, March 17:

 According to the federal government, the weekly ICU capacity numbers should not discourage patients from seeking medical care in these facilities.
 “Hospitals have protocols in place to keep patients safe from exposure and to ensure all patients are prioritized for care,” the agency said.